Timmins Christmas Bird Count

 What is the Christmas Bird Count?

 The Christmas Bird Count originated in 1900 and now takes place in thousands of locations each winter.
-Volunteer participants go out on a specific date (between Dec 14 to Jan 5) to list all the birds they see in a 24 km diameter circle around a community.
-It is the longest-running citizen science project in North America: the information collected by volunteers provide important data that is used by conservation biologists and environmental planners to evaluate distribution and population variations in winter birds.
+Volunteer participants go out during a dedicated day between Dec 14 to Jan 5 to list all the birds they see in a 24 km diameter circle around their community.
+The information collected by volunteers provide important data used by conservation biologists and environmental planners to evaluate distribution and population variations in winter birds.

-In Canada, the Christmas Bird Count is delivered by Birds Canada, in partnership with the National Audubon Society.
+In Canada, the Christmas Bird Count is organized through Birds Canada, in partnership with the National Audubon Society.
+For more information on the CBC and to find count circles near you: Birds Canada - Christmas Bird Count page

 TIMMINS CHRISTMAS BIRD COUNT

-The Timmins Christmas Bird Count takes place every year, usually on a Saturday in December before the Christmas holidays.
-For 30 years, local volunteer birdwatchers have been gathering important data on winter birds in the area by joining the count.
-The Timmins Christmas Bird Count takes place in a 24km diameter circle around Timmins: see BirdsCanada Timmins Christmas Bird Count PDF Map.
+The Timmins Christmas Bird Count takes place every year in December.
+For over 30 years, local volunteer birdwatchers have been collecting important data on winter birds in the area by joining the count within a 24km diameter circle around Timmins: see BirdsCanada Timmins Christmas Bird Count PDF Map.

 HOW TO PARTICIPATE